 Superior Courts are organized into 10 Judicial Districts, comprised of 49 Judicial Circuits.
 Each county has its own Superior Court, though a Judge may serve more than one county.
 A Chief Judge handles the administrative tasks for each circuit.
 Habersham is in the Mountain Judicial Circuit along with Rabun and Stephens Counties.
 The Mountain Circuit has two Judges: Chief Judge Chan Caudell in Clarkesville and Judge Russell W. Smith in Toccoa.

 Superior Court Judges are elected to four-year terms in nonpartisan, circuit-wide races.
 To qualify as a Superior Court Judge, a candidate must be at least 30 years old, a citizen of Georgia for at least three years, and have practiced law for at least seven years.
 Superior Court Judges who have retired and taken senior status may hear cases in any circuit at the request of a local Judge, an Administrative Judge, or the Governor.

-Before attending any court proceedings, please familiarize yourself with the Basic Rules of Court Conduct (click on link to the right).
+Before attending any court proceedings, please click here to familiarize yourself with the Basic Rules of Court Conduct.